Bandr-Mohammed/Database-creation-and-data-storage/README.md

 ![Image ALT](https://github.com/Bandr-Mohammed/Database-creation-and-data-storage/blob/main/Screenshot%20(30).png?raw=true)

-Creating an HTML web page for inserting data to the database through it.
+Creating an HTML web page for displaying and inserting data to the database through it.
+However, it must be uploaded as a php file.

-Like so:
+-The HTML code that has been converted to a php file is uploaded in this repository-

-![Image ALT]
+make sure the name of the file is `index.php` when uploading it.